OperatorFoundation/shapeshifter-transports/README.md

 Shadowsocks is a fast, free, and open-source encrypted proxy project, used to circumvent Internet censorship by utilizing a simple, but effective  encryption and a shared password

+More information can be found on the [ReadMe](https://github.com/OperatorFoundation/shapeshifter-transports/blob/master/transports/shadow/README.md)

 #### Optimizer

 Optimizer is a pluggable transport that finds the optimal pluggable